cmiller112000/ud-datavis/README.md

 * Make Filter by Airport text/shape more consistent with the "Year" control.
 * Feedback that yellow and orange series point colors are too close.
 Changed 'yellow' color to light purple
 * Changed bubble chart to a line chart with line markers to make day to day variance more prominent.

+### Release 1 - Issues
+* How to remove "year": 1.0m type tooltip due to MeasureAxis on "Year"?
+* Filter by Airport - when reactivating, does not re-include filtered data.
+Any ideas why?
+* Both Filter by Carrier Name and Filter by Airport - when activating and de-activating filters, both re-trigger a paused animation.
+Any ideas how to stop this?

 # Running the Data Visualization